wp-plugins/foliopress-wysiwyg/readme.txt

 = Is Foliopress WYSIWYG able to work with the images already stored on the site? =

 Yes it is.
-Depending on your PHP configuration, you might have to change the permission according to  [this guide](http://foliovision.com/seo-tools/wordpress/plugins/wysiwyg/prepare-ftp-files-for-seo-images).
+Depending on your PHP configuration, you might have to change the directory permissions according to [this guide](http://foliovision.com/seo-tools/wordpress/plugins/wysiwyg/prepare-ftp-files-for-seo-images) in order to make thumbnails work.

 = What about my own toolbar? =